-The leave it command is the perfect time to use positive reinforcement.
-When you are teaching them this command, have a treat on hand so that every time they follow your instruction and drop something, you can give them some food as a reward.
+The leave it commands is the perfect time to use positive reinforcement.
+When you teach them this command, have a treat on hand so that you can give them some food as a reward every time they follow your instruction and drop something.

 Rewards for the leave it command